-When the Obama Administration came in, the Department began the process of removing the safe harbors and issuing new regulations.
-The Department wrote at the time that its "experience demonstrates that unscrupulous actors routinely rely upon these safe harbors to circumvent the intent of" the law.
+When the Obama Administration took office, ED began the process of removing the safe harbors and issuing new regulations.
+ED wrote at the time that its "experience demonstrates that unscrupulous actors routinely rely upon these safe harbors to circumvent the intent of [the law]."
 The new regulations, finalized in 2010, largely restored the original interpretation of the statute, specifying that only general merit-based salary increases (not based on success in recruiting and enrolling students) and profit-sharing payments to individuals other than those involved in recruitment were exempt from the requirements.

-The next year, however, the Department issued new guidance that effectively restored one of the safe harbors from the 2002 regulations, albeit without public comment or regulatory language.
-The so-called "bundled services" guidance clarified (among other things) that certain types of revenue-sharing agreements between an institution and a third party could also qualify under incentive compensation rules, as was provided for in the tenth of the Bush Administration's safe harbors, provided that:
+The next year, however, ED issued new guidance that effectively restored one of the safe harbors from the 2002 regulations, albeit without public comment or regulatory language.
+The so-called "bundled services" guidance clarified that certain types of revenue-sharing agreements between an institution and a third party could also qualify under incentive compensation rules if: